How to Apply to FHL as a Researcher

 Applicants for research space should review the Research Policies that are adhered to at FHL and determine if and how they will influence their research plans.
-There are specific policies relating to, exotic species restrictions, collecting organisms, SCUBA diving, the use of isotopes, animal care review information, and the UW equal opportunity statement.
+There are specific policies relating to, exotic species restrictions, collecting organisms, SCUBA diving, animal care review information, and the UW equal opportunity statement.

 |Spring (departure before 6/1)||Jan 24 - Assignments made by Feb 15|